This post may contain affiliate links. Click here to see what that means.

 In 2012, rheumatoid arthritis hit my life like a wrecking ball.
 I went from a fit, healthy woman who worked full-time as a massage therapist and hiked on the weekends for fun, to someone who limped crossing her living room and didn’t have the strength in her hands and wrists to wash dishes.
 I was introduced to a level of pain so unlike any I had experienced before that I think it deserves its own word.
 I woke up in the morning feeling 90 years old, and that was the good part of my day.
 Every night like clockwork, a joint would flare so extremely that I would have to immobilize it or I would be gasping and crying with pain.
 If it was my wrist, it went into a brace.
 If it was my shoulder, it went into a sling.
 If it was my knee, I could no longer support my weight.
 And if it was my jaw, I couldn’t open my mouth to speak or to eat.
 Painkillers barely took the edge off.
 I was terrified and didn’t know how I could survive it.

 In 2016, RA raised its voice in my body again.
 I hit perimenopause and simultaneously, I started having miniature RA flares.
 They reminded me of RA onset but they were much less severe (thankfully).
 The inflammation moved around my body from joint to joint, but I didn’t need to immobilize joints or take additional painkillers.
 However, something else happened which was new and very scary – I started experiencing rapid joint changes simultaneously.
 I lost my ability to make a fist as well as significant range of motion in my left shoulder.
-I took steps to try to balance my hormones, but that takes time, and my joints were getting damaged immediately.
+I took steps to try to balance my hormones, but it didn’t stop the RA progression.
 I decided to start immunosuppressant medication.

 I now manage rheumatoid arthritis with the best that paleo and conventional medicine have to offer.
-I follow a personalized version of the paleo autoimmune protocol, and prioritize healthy life choices (like plentiful sleep, stress management, self-love and time outdoors).
-I’m also experimenting with medication to see if it can halt my joint changes and ideally put me in remission.
+I follow a personalized version of the paleo autoimmune protocol, and prioritize healthy life choices (like plentiful sleep, stress management, self-love and time outdoors), in addition to medication.
 Here’s the important thing: I don’t allow myself to be a victim to my diagnosis.
 My goal is to thrive and live a vital life with autoimmune disease.
 Through my blog and podcast, I hope to inspire others to do the same.

 Read the Details of My Journey Here